Why is sleep so important?

 During the first few weeks of pregnancy, some women may experience nausea and vomiting that can affect the normal sleep pattern.
-Once this morning sickness is out of the way, the mother to be soon finds that sleep is easier until the fetus begins to grow to the point where it is tangible through the abdomen.
+Once this morning sickness is out of the way, the mother to will soon find that sleep is easier until the fetus begins to grow to the point where it is tangible through the abdomen.

 After the fetus has begun to grow, mothers who are stomach sleepers will have to adjust the way they sleep every night.
-Sleeping on the stomach may not affect the baby in any way, but the uncomfortability of sleep with a softball under your abdomen is often enough to change sleep position.
+Sleeping on the stomach may not affect the baby in any way, but the discomfort of sleeping with a softball under your abdomen is often enough to change your sleeping position.

 The stomach will most often be affected in the most latter months of the pregnancy as the baby positions itself head down.
 During this time of the gestation period, if the baby kicks at night during sleep, the feet can hit the stomach and force gastric liquid into the throat.
 This can cause shortness of breath and painful swallowing.

 The lungs are also affected as the fetus grows.
 When a mother lies down for sleep during pregnancy, the lungs may feel pressured by the weight of the fetus.
 This pressure can also cause shortness of breath.